himanshuahuja96/campusropeweb/README.md

 ## Introduction

-### "Social network has eroded all the barriers between an artist and a consumer through which consumers can themselves be the artist and this relationship is interchangeable."
+### "Social network has eroded all the barriers between an artist and a consumer through which consumers can themselves be the artist, creating a dynamic relationship between the two."

 This project is licenced under GNU GPL V3 which gurantees the four freedoms that every user should have:
 -   the freedom to use the software for any purpose,